 The reel is made from lightweight aluminum that has been cast into a frame that is designed to produce rapid retrieval of the line possible, and also has a stainless steel shaft, one-way roller bearing, and a multiple disc cork drag system.

 The drag consists of a series of cork and stainless steel discs that operate quite well when it comes to stopping the line quickly.
 However, it should be noted that the drag adjustment does have some plastic threads that can be become soon broken or frayed with too much use.

 Considering the smaller size of the reel overall, the arbor size is remarkably large, which allows for quicker return overall.

-The Okuma SLV die cast aluminum fly reel offers a no-nonsense reel that is perfect for a lazy day on the lake.
-While we would have like to see better overall tolerance, and the fact that it can seize up when wet wasn’t a great thing, overall this is a solid and dependable reel.
+The Okuma SLV die-cast aluminum fly reel offers a no-nonsense reel that is perfect for a lazy day on the lake.
+While we would have like to see better overall tolerance and the fact that it can seize up when wet wasn’t a great thing, overall, this is a robust and dependable reel.

 For anglers who love a great design that has a lot of thought put into a reel's build, so much so that it could be called a piece of art, this reel is for you.
 However, it is also a reel that is highly functional.

 The drag system on this reel is both precise and sensitive.
 It is capable of battling a large fish, but still, the lightest tippet is protected.